redpelicans/evtx/README.md

   }
 ```

-One can also emit an event ike this:
+One can also emit an event like this:

 ```
   // in a target method